 2) Info about your family-life

 Your domestic life encapsulates many things.
-If you have problems with someone in your family, meet them and settle the issue outside of Facebook.
+If you have a problem with someone in your family, meet with them and settle the issue outside of Facebook.
 Posting such information may invite harmful entities.
-You won’t want to become the talk of town showcasing yourself in a negative light.
+You won’t want to become the talk of the town, showcasing yourself in a negative light.

 3) Your children’s information